Opmz/Trumpcoin/README.md

-Trumpcoin Making Altcoins Great Again!
-1 Coin will = $8,000
+Trumpcoin will equal 5K by the end of Jan.
+2018